bmgdevelopment/giffygram/README.md

 5. Filtering features towards the bottom of the page including getting the main feed's posts to filter by year, author/user name and/or favorited posts.
 6. Favorite/unfavorite feature for individual posts
 7. Overall CSS for clean usage and styling

+### Login for download
+If this repo is forked, please use one of the user's login and passcode for entry into the application.
+The API must also be served at port 4000.

 ### Team Kudos
 Nick: